davepeyton/whack-yoda/README.md

  ### 2. Users actively engage with data.
 <br>

- ### 3. To achieve their preferred goals.
+ ### 3. Users control the game to achieve their goals.
 <br>

- ### 4. Users are able to interact with the site and achieve a high score by their specific actions.
+ ### 4. Users are able to interact with the game and achieve a high score by their specific actions.

  <br>